isabella232/primetime.en/help/programming/tvsdk-3.0-for-android/android-3.0-advertising/ad-insertion/comp-banner-ads/android-3.0-banners-best-practices.md

 # Best practices for companion banner ads {#best-practices-for-companion-banner-ads}

+TVSDK supports companion banner ads, which are ads that accompany a linear ad and often remain on the page after the linear ad ends.
+Your application is responsible for displaying the companion banners that are provided with a linear ad.

 When displaying companion ads, follow these recommendations:

 * Attempt to present as many of a video ad's companion banner ads as will fit in your player's layout.